Suppen/Telegram-API-wrapper-for-JS/README.md

 ## Major changes in v2.0

 * teleapiwrapper has been converted to ES6, meaning older versions of node are no longer supported.
 * All arguments MUST now be given in object form, meaning `bot.sendMessage(123456789, "Cake")` will no longer work.
-The way to do it now is `bot.sendMessage({chat_id: 123456789, text: "Cake"})
+The way to do it now is `bot.sendMessage({chat_id: 123456789, text: "Cake"})`
+* The callback is given as a second argument to the method, not as a property of the argument object.
+Example: `bot.sendMessage({chat_id: 123456789, text: "Cake"}, cb)`
 * The major and minor version numbers of this package will now match the official API's version

 ## How to use